Great Seal of the Irish Free State: Internal Great Seal

 The Great Seal of Ireland was used in the English king's Lordship of Ireland, which in 1534 became the Kingdom of Ireland.
 The seal was retained by the Acts of Union 1800 for use by the Lord Lieutenant of Ireland in the business of the Dublin Castle administration.
 The Government of Ireland Act 1920 retained the Lord Lieutenant and Great Seal for use by both Northern Ireland and Southern Ireland.
 The 1921 Anglo-Irish Treaty envisaged an Irish Free State to replace Southern Ireland, with a Provisional Government and Provisional Parliament until the Free State's constitution was enacted.
 The draft constitution replaced the Lord Lieutenant with a Governor General but made no explicit mention of the seal.

 In August 1922 the Provisional Government's civil servants sought ministerial approval to adopt a seal.
 It was thought necessary for legal reasons: the treaty and draft constitution specified that the Irish Free State would have the same constitutional status as Canada, which had its own Great Seal since its Confederation in 1867.
 The letters patent issued on 6 December 1922 constituting the office of Governor-General said:

 The wording matched the 1900 letters patent for the Great Seal of the Commonwealth of Australia.
 The Irish Free State (Consequential Provisions) Act 1922 also created a separate Governor and Great Seal for Northern Ireland.

-The physical seal was in theory in the custody of the Governor-General for his personal use; in practice the Executive Council kept and used it.
+The physical seal was in theory in the custody of the Governor-General for his personal use; in practice the President of the Executive Council used it, and it was kept in his department even when authenticating the Governor-General's signature.